Sydney gang rapes: New laws

 The gang rapes led to the passage of new legislation through the Parliament of New South Wales, increasing the sentences for gang rapists by creating a new category of crime known as "aggravated sexual assault in company".

 Also, in the course of one of the trials, the defendants refused counsel, as they believed that "all lawyers were against Muslims".
 This led to the contentious prospect of the defendants being able to cross-examine the witnesses, including the victims, a situation that was averted by further legislation being put through the state parliament.

 Actions taken by government ministers, including Premier of New South Wales Bob Carr, who publicly identified the perpetrators' background, led to controversy.
 Ethnic community group leaders, including Keysar Trad of the Lebanese Muslim Association, complained that Carr was smearing the entire Lebanese Muslim community with the crimes of a few of its members and that his public comments would stir up ethnic hatred.

 The first court case heard under the new sentencing regime concerned the Ashfield gang rapes of girls by Pakistani and Nepalese immigrants in Ashfield on 28 July 2002.

 Role of technology in coordination of the attacks

 The attackers used SMS and mobile phones to orchestrate the attack and to phone ahead to other attackers to co-ordinate transport of rape gang members to the locations where women were being held.
 Authorities later released some of this material, recovered from the rapists' mobile phones.

-The attackers texted violent anti-Christian messages, such as, "When you are feeling down... bash a Christian or Catholic and lift up".
-And as well as sexually degrading texts like, "I've got a slut with me bro, come to Punchbowl".
+The attackers texted violent anti-Christian messages, such as, "When you are feeling down... bash a Christian or Catholic and lift up" and sexually degrading texts like, "I've got a slut with me bro, come to Punchbowl".

-Skaf gang rape psychologist

-In July 2019, it was revealed that Joanne Natalie Senior, a former prison psychologist who was fired for having a relationship with a Skaf gang rapist and who married another member of the notorious child rape gang, was working with children as a school counsellor at Malek Fahd Islamic School.